 On this date, October 10, 1944, 800 children were gassed to death in Auschwitz Concentration Camp.
 Let us remember those children in the holocaust.
-We will post information about the children from several internet sources.

 Children were especially vulnerable to Nazi murder or death in the era of the Holocaust.
 It is estimated that 1,500,000 children were murdered during the Holocaust, either directly or as a direct consequence of Nazi actions.

 The Nazis advocated killing children of "unwanted" or "dangerous" groups in accordance with their ideological views, either as part of the "racial struggle" or as a measure of preventive security.
 The Nazis particularly targeted Jewish children, but also targeted Romani (Gypsy) children, and also children with mental or physical defects.
 The Germans and their collaborators killed children both for these ideological reasons and in retaliation for real or alleged partisan attacks.
 Early killings were encouraged by the Nazis in action T4, where children with disabilities were gassed using carbon monoxide, starved to death, phenol injections to the heart, or by hanging.